pymupdf/PyMuPDF-Layout/geminipro_markdowns/page_125.md

 5. Adhesion of an unexposed area to a substrate, and
 6. Dry etching resistance.

-The examples of such monomers include compounds having one addition polymerizable unsaturated bond selected from acrylic esters, methacrylic esters, acrylamides, methacryl-amides, allyl compounds, vinyl ethers, vinyl esters, etc.
+The examples of such monomers include compounds having one addition polymerizable unsaturated bond selected from acrylic esters, methacrylic esters, acrylamides, methacrylamides, allyl compounds, vinyl ethers, vinyl esters, etc.

 In addition to the aforementioned compounds, addition polymerizable unsaturated compounds copolymerizable with the monomers corresponding to the above various repeating structural units may be used for copolymerization.